Rafsani/Rafsani/README.md

 ## What I do

-I am currently working on both research and software development.
-My research works mainly focuses on ML/Dl, Virtual Network functions (VNF), Shilling attack on Recommender System.
-In case of software development I use MERN stack and Django Rest Framework.
-I am a quick learner who always loves to learn different stacks and loves to make experiments.
+I am currently working on multiple research project which include image segmentation using diffusion models.
+My research works mainly focus on Computer Vision and Medical Images.

 ## My skills 📜